 The Grape-Wine in Israel: In Biblical Times

-Not to mention the fact that the vine is one of the Seven Fruits of The Land Of Israel.
+Not to mention that the vine is one of the Seven Fruits of The Land Of Israel.
 Also, the vine, the grape, and wine are mentioned numerous times in the Hebrew Bible.
 There isn’t one Book in the Hebrew Bible that is not mentioned.
-Since antiquity, wine was major produce of the Land and played a major factor in its economy.
-Surprisingly, drinking wine on a day-to-day basis was quite common and was considered a popular beverage to drink.
-While drinking water was considered dangerous in the ancient world; since you could not know for sure if the water is good to drink or not.
+Since antiquity, wine has been a significant product of the Land and played a major factor in its economy.
+Surprisingly, drinking wine daily was quite common and was considered a popular beverage to drink.
+While drinking water was deemed dangerous to the ancient world; since you could not know for sure if the water is good to drink or not.
 So wine was mixed as a purifier, and, in many cases, it was drunk when water was lacking.
 Fresh grapes and raisins were accepted as a staple in their diet.

-The Bible is abundant with places that their names are associated with the Vine.
+The Bible is abundant with places whose names are associated with the Vine.
 For example, there is a neighborhood in modern Jerusalem today called Beit Hakerem (House of Vineyard).
-Usually, on my Christian private tours of Jerusalem, I take my guests to visit the neighborhood for them to see the wonderful Church of Visitation.
-Where according to tradition Mary the mother of Jesus met Elizabeth; the mother of John the Baptist, her cousin (Luke, Chapter 1).
-But what I am trying to say is that the name was chosen due to the fact that the Biblical village of Ein Kerem was located in the approximate area (Nehemiah 3, 14).
-Yet another mentioning is in the Book of Jeremiah, the Prophet Jeremiah mentions Beit Hakerem (Ein Kerem in our days) in his prophecy about the enemy’s arrival from the north attacking Judah.
+Usually, on my private Christian tours of Jerusalem, I take my guests to visit the neighborhood for them to see the remarkable Church of Visitation.
+Where according to tradition, Mary, the mother of Jesus, met Elizabeth, the mother of John the Baptist, her cousin (Luke, Chapter 1).
+But what I am trying to say is that the name was chosen because the Biblical village of Ein Kerem was located in the approximate area (Nehemiah 3, 14).
+Yet another mention is in the Book of Jeremiah, the Prophet Jeremiah mentions Beit Hakerem (Ein Kerem in our days) in his prophecy about the enemy’s arrival from the north attacking Judah.

 Descriptions in the Hebrew Bible

-There are also multiple descriptions in the Hebrew Bible in relation to grapes.
-The grape is mentioned already in the times of Abraham when Melchizedek, King of Salem (Jerusalem), brought to Abraham, bread and wine (Genesis 14:18).
+There are also multiple descriptions in the Hebrew Bible concerning grapes.
+The grape is mentioned already in the times of Abraham when Melchizedek, King of Salem (Jerusalem), brought to Abraham bread and wine (Genesis 14:18).
 And yet another famous scene in the Bible that I fondly remember is during the wandering of the Israelites in the Desert of Paran.
-Before entering the Promised Land Moses is sending spies ahead into Canaan.
+Before entering the Promised Land, Moses sent spies ahead into Canaan.
 And they brought back with them a cluster of grapes of exceptional size.